ghost2238/engine-ex/README.md

 Yes, I know about [other hooking libraries](https://github.com/frida/frida/wiki/Comparison-of-function-hooking-libraries) which can do a lot more and work on many platforms.

 ## History
-It started as some experiments on modifying/scripting the [FOnline](http://www.moddb.com/games/fonline-2238) (a game I was involved heavily in for a few years) client with only the binary available and was called FOnlineEx.
+It started as some experiments with modifying/scripting the [FOnline](http://www.moddb.com/games/fonline-2238) (a game I was involved heavily in for a few years) client with only the binary available and was called FOnlineEx.

 ## Libraries
 EngineEx currently uses the following excellent libraries: